jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 E(X) = 36.38841
 ```

-One for 10000 experiments, we get the expected value of 36.38841.
+After execute the simulation 10000 times, we get the stable results of 36.38841 which is also known as the expected value of the number of steps.